miraclefactory/mf-website/README.md

 Feel free to join our community at the bottom of our website :)

 ### You Can Contribute! 🌟
-This is the public repo for the official website of MiracleFactory.
+This is the public repo for the official website of Miracle Factory.
 We welcome every good idea, what ever the form.
 You can make suggestions and contributions on the website's:
 > * Content (writing style, typo, etc.)
 > * Style (color, font, incompatibility with devices, smoothness optmization, etc.)